Redaloukil/Tchatche/README.md

 ### Server

 As a TCP server, this component sets a socket and listen to new client socket connection. the server uses a multi-clients approach, each user connection is handled separately in an execution thread.
-Using a specific **Protocole** the server reads and responses according to client request
+Using a specific **Protocol** the server reads and responses according to client request

 ### Client

 As a TCP client, this component sets a socket and connects to the server, After successfully connecting, the client ping pong with the server by sending request and receiving server response.
-Using a specific **Protocole** the client reads and responses according to client request
+Using a specific **Protocol** the client reads and responses according to client request

 ## Application layer protocol